zwong91/dex/README.md

-# UniDEX - Decentralized Exchange
+# EntySquare DEX - Decentralized Exchange

 A modern, multi-chain DEX platform built with React, Material-UI, and Web3 technologies.
 Inspired by Uniswap V3's clean and intuitive design.